 The water supply networks developed during the first half the 19th century increased pressure to remove wastewater from sodden and contaminated urban landscapes, particularly as the water closet replaced the privy pit and cesspool.
 Rivers were the traditional and most expedient way to remove the rising volume of waste, using their diluting and cleansing capacity as natural 'sinks' (Tarr 2011).
-Both Edwin Chadwick and Baron Haussmann opposed water-borne waste removal because they wanted to hold on to human faeces for their commercial value as fertiliser.
+Both Edwin Chadwick and Baron Haussmann opposed water-borne waste removal because they wanted to reserve human faeces for their commercial value as fertiliser.
 Existing storm drains in many towns took on the additional function of sewers until overwhelmed, although the debate over separate or combined drainage systems continued (Gandy 1999).

 The optimum practical means of large-scale urban distribution of water and removal of waste had still to be determined.
-The options included constant high pressure domestic supply or intermittent pumping to cisterns; the conservancy/dry system of sewage disposal or water-borne flushing through sewers; adequate materials for pipelines and sewers (bored timber, cast-iron, brick, glazed pipe...); and the best drain profile (round, oval, pear-shaped).
+The options included constant high pressure domestic supply or intermittent pumping to cisterns; the conservancy/dry system of sewage disposal or water-borne flushing through sewers; the choice of most adequate materials for pipelines and sewers (bored timber, cast-iron, brick, glazed pipe...); and the best drain profile (round, oval, pear-shaped).
+This situation made waterworks engineers the protagonists in the fight to improve urban living conditions.